AJ1401/AJ1401/README.md

 # Hello, I'm Aniket Jadhav 👋

-I'm a passionate data science student with a strong desire to leverage data-driven insights for real-world applications.
+I'm a passionate data science guy with a strong desire to leverage data-driven insights for real-world applications.
 Currently, I'm seeking opportunities to contribute to data-related projects and continue my journey in the data domain.

 ## About Me

-- 📚 I'm currently pursuing my masters degree in Data Science, where I've developed a solid foundation in statistics, machine learning, and data analysis.
+- 📚 I have done my masters degree in Data Science, where I've developed a solid foundation in statistics, machine learning, and data analysis.
 - 💼 I have hands-on experience with data manipulation, visualization, and predictive modeling using Python and SQL.
 - 🤖 I'm skilled in machine learning techniques, including regression, classification, clustering, and deep learning.
 - 📊 I have a knack for data visualization with tools like Matplotlib, Seaborn, and Poer BI.